vegaprotocol/documentation/versioned_docs/version-v0.53/node-operators/setup-validator.md

 You can do this by [importing the Vega Wallet](../../../docs/tools/vega-wallet/cli-wallet/latest/guides/restore-wallet.md) you created for your node wallet, onto your local computer using the Vega Wallet recovery phrase.

-Once you have tokens, connect your Ethereum wallet and your Vega Wallet, and associate the tokens to your Vega public key using the [token dApp ↗](https://token.vega.xyz/staking/).
+Once you have tokens, connect your Ethereum wallet and your Vega Wallet, and associate the tokens to your Vega public key using the [governance dApp ↗](https://token.vega.xyz/staking/).
 Below, you'll self-nominate (self-stake) to your node.

 The association will need to be confirmed by both the Ethereum and Vega blockchains, and may take some time.

 ## Announce node on-chain
 Use your Ethereum key to announce your node to the network, once your VEGA tokens are available in your Vega wallet.

-You'll need to know the [current epoch ↗](https://token.vega.xyz/staking), and have the following data to hand: the URL for your validator website, and URL for the avatar that will show up on the token dApp next to your node name.
+You'll need to know the [current epoch ↗](https://token.vega.xyz/staking), and have the following data to hand: the URL for your validator website, and URL for the avatar that will show up on the governance dApp next to your node name.

 ```shell
 vega announce_node --home="YOUR_VEGA_HOME_PATH" --passphrase-file="YOUR_PASSPHRASE_FILE_PATH"  --info-url="YOUR_VALIDATOR_URL" --avatar-url="YOUR_AVATAR_URL" --country="UK" --name="YOUR_NODE_NAME" --from-epoch="CURRENT_EPOCH"
 ```

 ## Nominate your node
 To move on to self-staking, wait until you see your node on the validator list as a pending validator.
-Query the API at `https://api.vega.xyz/epochs` or check the [token dApp](https://token.vega.xyz/staking/).
+Query the API at `https://api.vega.xyz/epochs` or check the [governance dApp](https://token.vega.xyz/staking/).

-Then, associate your tokens and nominate your node using the [token dApp ↗](https://token.vega.xyz/staking/) or by interacting directly with the smart contract.
+Then, associate your tokens and nominate your node using the [governance dApp ↗](https://token.vega.xyz/staking/) or by interacting directly with the smart contract.

 Your pending validator node will need to see Ethereum bridge events on the network and send heartbeats before moving on to the next step.